amirouche/ouverture.py/CONTRIBUTING.md

 ### 3. Import Handling
 Tests verify that:
 - Standard imports remain unchanged
-- Ouverture imports are rewritten to couverture
+- Mobius imports are rewritten to cmobius
 - Aliases are tracked and restored correctly
 - Function calls are transformed appropriately